-Iran has had its counter-measures suspended for twelve months from June 2016 in order for the FATF to monitor its progress in implementing an Action Plan that addresses its strategic AML/CFT deficiencies.
-If the FATF determines that Iran has not demonstrated sufficient progress in implementing the Action Plan at the end of that period, the call for counter-measures will be re-imposed.
-If Iran meets its commitments under the Action Plan in that time period, the FATF will consider next steps in this regard.
+Iran had its counter-measures suspended for twelve months from June 2016 in order for the FATF to monitor its progress in implementing an Action Plan that addresses its strategic AML/CFT deficiencies.
+In light of Iran's demonstration of its political commitment and the relevant steps it has taken in line with its Action Plan, the FATF has decided to continue the suspension of counter-measures.
+Going forward, if the FATF determines that Iran has not demonstrated sufficient progress in implementing the Action Plan, the call for counter-measures will be re-imposed.
+If Iran meets its commitments under the Action Plan, the FATF will consider next steps in this regard.
 Iran will remain on the FATF Public Statement until the full Action Plan has been completed.